iku000888/Machine-Translation-JP-EN/README.md

 - Edit JP-EN mapping to manually filter incorrect knowledge.
 - Translate sentence
 - Train translate -> Attempt translation, receive human feedback, and learn something from it.

+## Random streams of consciousness
+-Maybe things would work better if there is a "fragment" entities between sentences and words.
+-English grammer forces words to be separated by spaces.
+Japanese does not.
+ Trim spaces from EN, or add spaces between JP words?